That's What I Said: Fully-Controllable Talking Face Generation: Related Works

 \subsection{Latent Space Editing.}

-Latent space editing involves intentionally modifying the generated output results by exploring meaningful directions in the latent space of a pre-trained generator network.
-These directions enable linear navigation that corresponds to desired image manipulation.
+Latent space editing involves intentionally modifying the generated output results by exploring meaningful directions in a high-dimensional latent space of a pre-trained generator network.
+These directions enable intuitive navigation that corresponds to desired image manipulation.
 To manipulate the latent space, some approaches~\cite{shen2020interpreting,jahanian2019steerability,goetschalckx2019ganalyze} directly propagate labeled supervision such as facial attributes.
-Other studies~\cite{voynov2020unsupervised,peebles2020hessian,shen2021closed,yang2021l2m} modify the semantics of images without labeled data.
+Other works~\cite{voynov2020unsupervised,peebles2020hessian,shen2021closed,yang2021l2m} demonstrate the potential of modifying the semantics of images without annotation.

+A recent work~\cite{wang2022latent} achieves success in applying latent space editing technology to face reenactment task which aims to transfer target motion to source image using RGB modality alone.

-In contrast to finding directions that correspond to individual face attributes by using a single modality, our work aims to disentangle the face identity and the complex attributes composing face motions with multimodal features representing visual and audio information.
+In contrast to finding directions that correspond to individual facial movements in the latent space by using a single modality, our work aims to disentangle the face identity and the complex attributes composing face motions with multimodal features representing both visual and audio information.